Wet cell phone remedies

-We regularly see phones which are malfunctioning due to liquid damage.
-When we show the customer the indications of exposure to moisture they often seem very surprised.
-Not only that, but most people have no idea that their phone has been wet at some point.
+We frequently encounter malfunctioning phones that have suffered from liquid damage, often surprising their owners when we show them evidence of moisture exposure.
+Surprisingly, many people are unaware that their phones have come into contact with moisture.
 How is this possible?
-The fact is that it doesn’t take much to turn the moisture sensitive sticker inside of your phone pink or red.
-In order to test the sensitivity of these warranty stickers we put a phone in the bathroom with the shower running hot water.
-The room bathroom had little ventilation and the window was closed.
-Within ten minutes enough steam had accumulated inside of the bathroom to affect the warranty stickers inside of the phone.
-We can conclude from this test that in some types of weather there may be enough precipitation or humidity in the environment to void your warranty and cause moisture damage to your phone.
-Walking through the rain can easily allow a drop of water to enter the headset jack and trip your liquid damage sticker.
-Using your phone on a foggy day may potentially lead to the same result.
-Other common reasons for warranty stickers unexpectedly turning red include placing your phone in a cup holder which contains water from condensation on the outside of a beverage container or setting your phone down on a surface such as a counter top which has liquid on it but may not be easily visible.
+The truth is that it takes very little to cause the moisture-sensitive sticker inside your phone to turn pink or red.
+To test the sensitivity of these warranty stickers, we conducted an experiment where we placed a phone in a poorly ventilated bathroom with a closed window while running hot water in the shower.
+In just ten minutes, enough steam had accumulated inside the bathroom to affect the warranty stickers inside the phone.
+This experiment leads us to the conclusion that in certain weather conditions, such as high precipitation or humidity, the environment alone can void your warranty and cause moisture damage to your phone.
+Even walking through raindrops can allow water to enter the headset jack and trigger the liquid damage indicator.
+Similarly, using your phone on a foggy day can potentially yield the same outcome.
+Other common reasons for unexpected red indicators on warranty stickers include placing your phone in a cup holder with condensation from an external beverage container or setting your phone on a surface, like a countertop, that has liquid on it but may not be readily visible.

 Rice won’t help a wet cell phone